Matt-FTW/dotfiles/.config/hypr/.github/README.md

 If you want to add a new script to the config, go to [this folder](../scripts/).

+If you have any other default programs, you can edit [this file](../configs/default_apps.conf) to set your defaults.

 # :wrench: ‎ <samp>Setup</samp>

 ### :package: Extensions Installation